 Axcess Capital Advisors Inc.

-Axcess Capital Advisors is registered as an EMD in BC, Alberta, Saskatchewan, Manitoba, Ontario and Nova Scotia with its principal regulator being the Alberta Securities Commission (ASC).
+Axcess Capital Advisors is registered as an EMD in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario with its principal regulator being the Alberta Securities Commission (ASC).
 The firm ensures it complies with the full regulatory requirements of securities dealer regulation, including:

 - educational proficiency for its registered individuals and its chief compliance officer